-The Bolsa Chica Wetlands in Huntington Beach, CA is a protected wildlife refuge.
+The Bolsa Chica Wetlands and Reserve in Huntington Beach, CA is a protected wildlife refuge.
 Peaceful, calming, and pristine, it spans 1,445 acres of unforgettable nature with trails of 4 miles.
 It's home to a plethora of plants and wildlife.
 View coyotes, squirrels, rabbits, black widows, rattlesnakes, fish, and ducks.
 That's just a few of the many species here.
 A cornucopia for birdwatchers, there are upwards of 420 bird species.
 Nearly half of all birds in the U.S. are present at one time or another.
 The National Audubon Society chose it for their "Top 9 Great California Birding Sites".

 It provides unobstructed views often visited by wildlife and fashion photographers.
 Entrance is free, however groups of 25 or higher must register.
 Hours are from sunrise to sunset.
 The address for the Bolsa Chica Wetlands is 18000 Pacific Coast Highway, Huntington Beach, CA 92647.
 The best time to visit is early mornings or evenings.

 Operated by the California Department of Fish and Game, The Bolsa Chica Ecological Reserve is popular for walks, photographers, birdwatching, nature tours, and foliage.
 Yearly visitors number around 30,000 a year.
 Spring is often the preferred season to visit since nesting and hatching occur.
 The footbridge is popular to take photos and observe.

 NOTE: It is illegal to feed wildlife.
 Doing so can endanger their health.

 The following is forbidden:

 Bolsa Chica Wetlands ParkingCarpooling is highly suggested.
 Bolsa Chica Wetlands parking is limited.